Sex in the Hebrew Bible: Adultery

-"And David sent and enquired after the woman.
-And one said, 'Is not this Bathsheba, the daughter of Eliam, the wife of Uriah the Hittite?'
-4 And David sent messengers, and took her, and she came in unto him, and he lay with her; for she was purified from her uncleanness: and she returned unto her house.
-5 And the woman conceived, and sent and told David, and said, 'I am with child."
+3 David sent someone to inquire about the woman.
+It was reported, “This is Bathsheba daughter of Eliam, the wife of Uriah the Hittite.”
+4 So David sent messengers to get her, and she came to him, and he lay with her.
+(Now she was purifying herself after her period.)
+Then she returned to her house.
+5 The woman conceived, and she sent and told David, “I am pregnant.”